Lluís Companys: Exile and execution

 Companys was accused of military rebellion and sentenced to death.
 The trial lasted less than one hour and lacked legal guarantees.
 During the trial, Companys was courageously defended by Ramón de Colubí, a young soldier who had fought in the war for the rebels.
 Colubí sent a telegram to Franco pleading for clemency for Companys, to no avail.
 In 2015 Víctor Gay Zaragoza, a Catalan writer, found that Companys and Colubí were relatives.

 Efforts to save Companys were useless, and at 6:30 a.m. on 15 October 1940 he was executed at Montjuïc Castle.
 Refusing to wear a blindfold, he was taken barefoot before a firing squad of Civil Guards, and, as they fired, Companys shouted 'Per Catalunya!'
 (For Catalonia!).
-The cause of death was given as 'traumatic internal hemorrhage'.
-He was the only democratically elected president executed by fascism in Europe.
+The cause of death was cynically listed as due to 'traumatic internal hemorrhage'.
+He was the only democratically elected president executed by a fascist regime in Europe during this era.